abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 }
 ```

+An abstract class can extend from other abstract classes too.

 An abstract class can have any members of a typical class like constructors, static members, etc...

-**Trivial**: An abstract class can exist without any abstract methods, but an abstract method must exist inside an abstract class only.
+**Trivial**: An abstract class can exist without any abstract methods, but an abstract method must exist inside an abstract class or interface only.

 ```java
 public abstract class X{ }		// valid